ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 ),
 ```

-Explanation: notice that the `snip_param` table of snippet parameters is gone---if you only want to set the `trig` key, you can replace the parameter table with a single string, and LuaSnip will interpret this string as the value of the `trig` key.
+Explanation: notice that the `snip_param` table of snippet parameters is now gone---if you only need to set the `trig` key, you can optionally replace the parameter table with a single string, and LuaSnip will interpret this string as the value of the `trig` key.
 You'll see this syntax a lot in the LuaSnip docs and on the Internet, so I wanted to show it here, but in this article I'll always explicitly specify the `trig` key and use a parameter table, which I think is clearer for new users.

 That's all for setting snippet parameters---let's write some actual snippets!

-## Writing snippets 101
+## Writing snippets---first steps

 ### Text node